JulianBirch/cljs-ajax/README.md

 The `ajax-request` is the base request function that accepts the following parameters:

-* uri - the URI for the request
+* `:uri` - the URI for the request
-* method - a string representing the HTTP request type, eg: "PUT", "DELETE", etc.
+* `:method` - a string representing the HTTP request type, eg: "PUT", "DELETE", etc.
-* format - a keyword indicating the response format, can be either `:json` or `:edn`, defaults to `:edn`
+* `:format` - a keyword indicating the response format, can be either `:json` or `:edn`, defaults to `:edn`
-* handler - success handler, a function that accepts the response as a single argument
+* `:handler` - success handler, a function that accepts the response as a single argument
-* error-handler - error handler, a function that accepts a map representing the error with keys `:status and `:status-text`
+* `:error-handler` - error handler, a function that accepts a map representing the error with keys `:status and `:status-text`
-* params - a map of params to be sent to the server
+* `:params` - a map of params to be sent to the server
+* `:keywordize-keys` - true/false specifies whether keys in maps will be keywordized when using `:json` format
 #### GET/POST helpers

 The `GET` and `POST` helpers accept a URI followed by a map of options: